clutchd/clutchd/packages/compose-event-handlers/README.md

 # @clutchd/compose-event-handlers

-A small utility intended to quickly compose multipe event handlers into a single handler.
+A small utility intended to quickly compose multiple event handlers into a single handler.

 ## Installation